-Concurrent Real-Time[TM] port of the ccurpmfc software is distributed in RPM format on a CD-ROM.
-Source for the API library, example test programs, and kernel loadable driver are included, as is documentation in PDF format.
+Concurrent Real-Time[TM] port of the ccurpmfc software is distributed in RPM format for CentOS and DEB format for Ubuntu OS on a CD-ROM.
+Source for the API library and kernel loadable driver are not included, however, source for example test programs as well as documentation is provided in PDF format.

-The software is installed in the /usr/local/CCUR/drivers/ccurpmfc directory.
+The software is installed in the /usr/local/CCRT/drivers/ccurpmfc directory.
 This directory will be referred to as the "top-level" directory by this document.